 Yes, in line with the Club’s COVID Safe Plan.

 All persons must abide by the regulations in place should they have visited one of the listed COVID 19 case locations – see https://www.nsw.gov.au/covid-19/latest-news-and-updates.

 There are no restrictions around travelling to or from regional or rural NSW or other areas of NSW.

 However, NSW Health currently recommends delaying non-essential travel within NSW, especially between Greater Sydney and regional and rural areas.

 Yes.
 Clubs can hold presentations and award ceremonies etc., in line with clubhouse guidelines.
-Attendees must be seated, and the maximum capacity for each venue is one person for every 4 square metres indoors and 2 square metres outdoors.
+Attendees must be seated, and the maximum capacity for each venue is one person for every 2 square metres inddors and 2 square metres outdoors.

-Considering recent COVID-19 outbreaks in Sydney, Clubs should take a pro-active stance on minimising the risk of community transmitted COVID-19, and therefore question the need to have presentations.
+Clubs should consider taking a pro-active stance on minimising the risk of community transmitted COVID-19, and therefore question the need to have presentations.

 Yes.
 As of January 1, the NSW Government requires that all hospitality venues use the NSW Government QR Code system: